nhackathon/tasks-late-2023/README.md

 - The run time of your solutions must not exceed 10 seconds.
 When checking the solutions if a code is running past these 10 seconds it will automatically be shut down.
 - Make sure you do not modify the .github folder.
-- Make sure you do not modify or delete the main.py file.
+- Make sure you do not rename or delete the main.py file.

 ## 1. Palindrome Checker